hsf-training/hsf-training-singularity-webpage/README.md

 This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.

+## What is Singularity/Apptainer?

+Apptainer (formerly known as Singularity) is a free and open-source container platform that allows you to create and run applications in isolated images (also called "containers") in a simple, portable, fast, and secure manner.
+It performs operating system level virtualization known as containerization.
+Many container platforms are available, but Apptainer is designed to bring containers and reproducibility to the scientific community and High-Performance Computing (HPC) use cases.
+Using Apptainer, developers can work in reproducible environments of their choice and design, and these complete environments can be easily copied and executed on other platforms.

 ## Contributing

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any